msereeyothin/ScheduleNEU/README.md

 # ScheduleNEU

-A scheduling planning alternative with the abilitiy to one-click optimize schedules for Northeastern University students.
+A scheduling planning alternative with the ability to one-click optimize schedules for Northeastern University students.

 ScheduleNEU is built using the MERN stack includes the following technologies:
 - MongoDB
 - Express.js
+- React
 - Node.js
-- React
 - TypeScript

 ## Demo